g00glen00b/dimitri.codes/content/posts/2020-02-11-updating-gatsby-wordpress-published/index.md

 featuredImage: "../../images/logos/gatsby.png"
 categories: ["Other", "Tutorials"]
 tags: ["CI", "Gatsby", "Netlify", "WordPress"]
+excerpt: "During the last few weeks, I've covered most steps I took when moving from WordPress to a headless WordPress setup with Gatsby.
+One of the questions I often see is, \"how do I update my Gatsby site when a post is published or updated?\".
+In this tutorial, I'll cover what you need to know."
 ---

 During the last few weeks, I've covered most steps I took when moving from WordPress to a headless WordPress setup with Gatsby.
 One of the questions I often see is, "how do I update my Gatsby site when a post is published or updated?".
 In this tutorial, I'll cover what you need to know.